harahu/streamlit-typing-example/README.md

 # streamlit-typing-example
-Code examples for streamlit + mypy
+Code examples for blogpost on streamlit + mypy, as well as a streamlit app that type-checks python code.